Materials Design and Development

 We will also explore the role of coursebooks and controversies surrounding the use of coursebooks, investigating current trends in published materials and future directions in materials development.
 Throughout the module you will reflect upon the interface between theory and practice in materials design; for example, how research on the spoken language has impacted on speaking tasks in coursebooks.

-- one-hour seminar
+- One hour of seminar

 - Either: Assignment, 2,500 words plus a design for a sample of language teaching materials (100%)